AlternateKeyboard/ASERT/README.md

 ### How does this score?

-Ease of transition is also not possible to model!
+Ease of transition is also not possible to model.
 All the talk of scores can’t model how easy it is to adopt a new layout.
 We can run this through analysis programs, but keep in mind they don’t account for the biggest and main advantages of this layout: keeping the muscle memory and ease of transition.